 Can I make a claim for mesothelioma compensation?

-While nothing can reverse what has happened, instructing a solicitor who specialises in asbestos illnesses can make things considerably easier for everyone involved.
+While nothing can reverse what has happened, instructing a solicitor can make things considerably easier for everyone involved.

 Compensation is not a windfall.
 It enables our clients and their families to live as full a life as possible after their diagnosis.
 It may also allow you to access expensive medical treatments for this condition, not currently available on the NHS.

 Where a compensation claim is made clients will always receive 100% of their compensation.
 The legal costs in these cases are recoverable from the responsible party and there are never any deductions in this type of claim.